ucla-oarc-web/WebBlocks/README.md

 * uglifycss - https://npmjs.org/package/uglifycss
 * uglify-js - https://npmjs.org/package/uglify-js

-A sincere thanks to all of these authors for making their fine work available!
+A sincere thanks to all of these authors for making their fine work available.